 Checking in assistive personnel

-Assistive personnel should arrive at least 30 minutes before the candidate's appointment.
-Upon arrival, check them in without using the admission steps in Admissions Manager.
-The admission steps are only used for candidates taking exams.
-Because assistive personnel are not taking exams, you need to check them in manually without the admission steps.
-Thus, you do not need to capture their photograph, palm vein patterns, or digital signature.
+Because assistive personnel are not taking exams, you must check them in manually without the admission steps in Admissions Manager.
+You do not need to capture their photograph, palm vein patterns, or digital signature.

 Use the processes in the following sections to manage appointments with assistive personnel.